klezVirus/Posts/reviews/vulnhub/flick2/readme.md

 #### Conclusion

 Good machine indeed, it may not be as complex as OSWE, but it's far above other machines of its kind.
-I advice to go for it, and to give a try to the "hardened" version as well, even if it's not that difficult.
+I advise to go for it, and to give a try to the "hardened" version as well, even if it's not that difficult.